jdf-prog/jdf-prog/README.md

 ### Hi there 👋.
 It's Dongfu.

 - 🔭 I’m an incoming PhD. student at University of Waterloo, advised by Prof. Wenhu Chen.
 I was a a research intern as USC INK-LAB, focusing on NLP research.
-- 🌱 My research interesets lies in Machine learning, Natural Language Processing, especially CommonSense Reasonning, Knowledge Graph, Text Generation.
+- 🌱 My research interesets lies in Natural Language Processing, especially CommonSense Reasonning, Large Language Model&Evaluation, Text Generation.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->